youssefjaafar/Generating-Images-from-text-using-StyleGAN/README.md

 # Generating-Images-from-text-using-StyleGAN

+### In this project, we genereate human faces from user text input using a pre-trained StyleGAN model and CLIP (Contrastive Language–Image Pre-training).

 ## Envirionment setup
 After cloning this repo, enter into the folder where you cloned the repository and run the following command to create a new conda environment with all the required packages anad dependencies.
 ```console